z3r07h/Mr-R0B0T-s03-ARG/Sites/r/REALMysterySpot/README.md

 Mapped locations show a polygon/square area, where Shenandoah Caverns in VA seems to be the odd one out.
 ![Boundary Waters](https://github.com/ColonelDox/Mr-R0B0T-s03-ARG/blob/master/Sites/r/REALMysterySpot/screenshot-www.google.com-2017-10-16-21-14-25.png "polygon")

+## Map Key
+   * On the map I have plotted the general state areas (blue) - Generally where google maps takes you when searching.
-The yellow placemarkers are areas of interest that are more specific to the areas in the post.
+   * The yellow placemarkers are areas of interest that are more specific to the areas in the post.
-The purple markers are possible areas of interest, being a Hydrogen Collider in NY (havent found one in NJ yet) and also 264th Street.
+   * The purple markers are possible areas of interest, being a Hydrogen Collider in NY (havent found one in NJ yet) and also 264th Street.

 # Interesting Sites Layer